SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/AboutCloudPlatform/About_the_Cloud_Platform.md

 #### Something is wrong in the cloud

 We can't determine the status of the connection because of an error in dataminer.services.
-In this case you will get a warnining.
+In this case you will get a warning.

 ![Problem in dataminer.services](~/user-guide/images/DMS_status_overview_cloud_error.png)